devtron-labs/devtron/developers-guide/coding-conventions.md

   * InternalMessage must only be used for developer's understanding.
 Example - `Team creation failed`, here user is unaware with the term `Team` as it is used to denote `Projects` at BE.
   * UserMessage must always be filled with the simplest of words and only with terms known to the user.
 Example `Project creation failed, project already exists.`

 * Handle errors and avoid nesting (The reader has a cognitive load to process when using an if-statement, which demands more power to run our code).

 ```
-Not Prefered -
+Not Preferred -
     err := request()
     if err != nil {
         // handling error